Learning in repeated auctions: Deriving revenue-maximizing auctions

 \subsection{The posted price setting: monopoly pricing}

-In this warming-up, simple setting, designing an auction simply reduces to a \textit{take-it-or-leave-it} offer, i.e., a fixed selling price.
-A rational bidder will accept to pay it to acquire the item if, and only if, it is smaller than his valuation. \begin{lemma2} The optimal reserve price, called \emph{the monopoly price}, is a solution of :
+In this particularly simple through practically very common setting, designing an auction simply reduces to a \textit{take-it-or-leave-it} offer, also called \emph{posted price}.
+In other words, a fixed selling price is offered and a rational bidder will accept to pay it to acquire the item if and only if the price is smaller than his valuation. \begin{lemma2} In a posted price setting, the seller's expected revenue is